-- The assistant director of Academic Success will investigate the complaint, which includes but is not limited to personal interviews with all affected parties, and attempt a resolution with the participants involved.
+- The Associate Director of Academic Success will investigate the complaint, which includes but is not limited to personal interviews with all affected parties, and attempt a resolution with the participants involved.

 - If the student is not satisfied with the outcome of the process, he or she may file a formal grievance within fifteen (15) days after the conclusion of the attempt to informally resolve the differences.

 Academic Success maintains some assistive technology, including Echo Smart Pens and Sony digital recorders.
 Students can borrow a recorder for up to one semester at a time and an Echo Smart Pen for up to one month at a time.
 This equipment can be checked out at our office.
 Equipment can only be checked out if a staff member approves it as a component of the student's established accommodation(s).

 Please return the borrowed equipment at the end of each rental period.
 When students borrow this equipment, the return date is almost always the week following finals week, or - if using an Echo Smart Pen - one month from the checkout date.
 We have a limited supply of this equipment.
 If you are not using it, please return it to the office so that it is available for other students.
 Please respect the terms and time limits of the check out so that other students may benefit from its use, as well.